arunvelsriram/WeblyWeddings/README.md

 **WEBLYWEDDINGS IS NOT A MATRIMONIAL WEBSITE :P**

-WeblyWeddings is a way of inviting guests to participate in wedding functions online.
-A wedding function will have several events, photos etc. Bride or Bride groom create a wedding in WeblyWeddings and provide the Wedding ID to the guests through the invitation.
-Guests login to WeblyWedings and know about the wedding.
+WeblyWeddings is a way of inviting guests to wedding functions online.
+A wedding function will have several events, photos etc. Bride or Bridegroom creates a wedding in WeblyWeddings and provides the Wedding ID to the guests through the invitation.
+Guests can login to WeblyWedings and know more information about the wedding.
 They can view, like the photos and even make a comment.

 ## Usage
 * The project was developed in Eclipse.
 So just import the project in to Eclipse.